BartMassey/wordlists/README.md

 These word lists are useful for puzzle solvers and the like.

 * `freq-words.txt.gz`, `freq.txt.gz`: *Frequently Used Word List*
-  This list of about 52,000 words is based on Peter Norvig's 300,000 word ngram frequency list, which was built from Google's *Web Trillion Word Corpus*; this list was filtered to include only dictionary words.
+  This list of about 52,000 words is based on Peter Norvig's 300,000 word ngram frequency list, which was built from Google's *Web Trillion Word Corpus*; this list was filtered to include only "reasonable" words.
 Each word is accompanied in `freq.txt.gz` by its frequency of use in the Google corpus; `freq-words.txt.gz` contains only the words.
 The file [`README.freq.md`](README.freq.md) in this distribution contains copyright and license as well as